-U.S. Legal System Listings
+U.S. Legal System Providers

 How to read an entry

-Each entry in this directory corresponds to a discrete legal concept, procedural stage, institutional role, or statutory provision within the U.S. legal system.
+Each entry in this network corresponds to a discrete legal concept, procedural stage, institutional role, or statutory provision within the U.S. legal system.
 Entries are organized by subject classification rather than alphabetical sequence, reflecting the dependency relationships among topics — for example, automatic stay in bankruptcy law is logically downstream of the petition-filing event described in bankruptcy petition filing requirements.

 Entry headings identify the concept by its operative legal name, not by colloquial shorthand.
 Where Congress has assigned a specific code section or chapter designation — such as Chapter 7, Chapter 11, Chapter 13 under Title 11 U.S.C. — entries use that statutory label as the primary identifier.